josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 **Nice to meet you!**
 ```

+If you want, you can visit `/blog/_posts/1` (or whatever your markdown post is named, if not `1`), just to confirm that nothing is showing yet.

+For that, now that we have some post files to work with, we'll want to make a dynamic page.

+### Dynamic pages

+Our next step is to create a file inside of `src/routes/blog` named `[slug].svelte`.

+The word `slug` isn't important; it's just a variable, really, and could be anything.
+The important part is the brackets.
+Brackets indicate the page is dynamic, and handles multiple routes or pages in the app.

+As an example: you could have `src/blog/category/[term].svelte`, and the `[term].svelte` file would handle rendering _any_ given category page.

+For the case of our new `[slug].svelte`: this file will be responsible for loading the current blog post.
+It will _work_ basically like a nested layout file, but since it only matches specific post slugs,

+---

 You can now visit `/blog/1` in your browser, and see the content of that post--although not the frontmatter (the bit at the top with the post metadata).